dgrisham/wenv/README.rst

 or window opens.

 Other useful features also quickly became apparent to me as I started working on this.
-For example, let's say I have a project that requires a running Docker daemon.
-I'd prefer for Docker to only run while I'm working on the project, but I don't really want to have to think about starting processes like that when I'm about to work.
-So, I thought it'd be nice to include something in the project file that automatically runs commands like `sudo systemctl start docker` when I start working on the project and `sudo systemctl stop docker` when I'm done.
+For example, I had a project that required a running Docker daemon.
+I didn't want Docker to run unless I was working on the project, but I didn't want to have to think about starting processes like that when I was about to work.
+So, I thought it'd be nice if I could include something in the project file that would let me automatically run commands like `sudo systemctl start docker` when I started working on the project and `sudo systemctl stop docker` when I was finished.

 Another potential feature that came to mind was the ability to wrap `Taskwarrior
 <https://taskwarrior.org/>`_ commands to show only the tasks associated with the